cocos-creator/docs-3d-deprecated/en/scripting/access-node-component.md

 # Access Nodes and Components

-You can modify __Nodes__ and __Components__ in the **Property Inspector**, and also dynamically using scripts.
+You can modify __Nodes__ and __Components__ in the **Inspector** panel, and also dynamically using scripts.
 The advantage of dynamic modification is that it can continuously modify attributes and transition attributes within a period of time to achieve gradual effects.
 Scripts can also respond to player input, modify, create and destroy __Nodes__ or __Components__, and implement various game logic.
 To achieve these effects, developers need to obtain the __Node__ or __Component__ that needs to be modified in the script.

 ## Document topics

 - Obtain the node where the component is located.
 - Obtain other components.
-- Use **Property Inspector** to set up nodes and components.
+- Use **Inspector** panel to set up nodes and components.
 - Find child nodes.
 - Global node search.
 - Access values in existing variables.